Harry S. Truman: 1948 election

 Truman's political advisors described the political scene as "one unholy, confusing cacophony."
 They told Truman to speak directly to the people, in a personal way.
 Campaign manager William J. Bray said Truman took this advice, and spoke personally and passionately, sometimes even setting aside his notes to talk to Americans "of everything that is in my heart and soul."

 The campaign was a 21928 mi presidential odyssey.
-In a personal appeal to the nation, Truman crisscrossed the United States by train; his "whistle stop" speeches from the rear platform of the observation car, Ferdinand Magellan, came to represent his campaign.
+In a personal appeal to the nation, Truman crisscrossed the United States by train; his "whistle stop" speeches from the rear platform of the presidential car, Ferdinand Magellan, came to represent his campaign.
 His combative appearances captured the popular imagination and drew huge crowds.
 Six stops in Michigan drew a combined half-million people; a full million turned out for a New York City ticker-tape parade.

-The large, mostly spontaneous gatherings at Truman's whistle-stop events were an important sign of a change in momentum in the campaign, but this shift went virtually unnoticed by the national press corps.
+The large crowds at Truman's whistle-stop events were an important sign of a change in momentum in the campaign, but this shift went virtually unnoticed by the national press corps.
 It continued reporting Republican Thomas Dewey's apparent impending victory as a certainty.
 The three major polling organizations stopped polling well before the November 2 election date—Roper in September, and Crossley and Gallup in October—thus failing to measure the period when Truman appears to have surged past Dewey.

 In the end, Truman held his progressive Midwestern base, won most of the Southern states despite the civil rights plank, and squeaked through with narrow victories in a few critical states, notably Ohio, California, and Illinois.
 The final tally showed the president had secured 303 electoral votes, Dewey 189, and Thurmond only 39.
 Henry Wallace got none.
 The defining image of the campaign came after Election Day, when an ecstatic Truman held aloft the erroneous front page of the Chicago Tribune with a huge headline proclaiming "Dewey Defeats Truman."

 Full elected term (1949–1953)

-Truman's second inauguration was the first ever televised nationally.
+Truman's second inauguration on January 20, 1949, was the first ever televised nationally.